rmgeddert/Task_Switching_Flanker/TSF_2.0.0_NewCongruency/README.md

 `menu.html` calls `menu.js`, the main experiment script which calls the demographics, task, and submission scripts. `main.html` is the main task html file, and recruits a variety of scripts, including `main.js`, `instructions.js`, and `tasks.js`, which together run the task.

-To see the main experiment flow, run `menu.html` and then call the script `updateMenu()` using your browser's DevTools console.
-This will override the initial MTurk script that requires an MTurk ID.
+To run the entire MTurk experiment, run `menu.html` and then run the function `updateMenu()` in your browser's DevTools console.
+This will procede past the initial MTurk script that requires an MTurk ID.

-To see the main experiment, including instructions, practice, and the main task, run `main.html`.
+To see the main task itself, including instructions, practice, and the main task, run `main.html`.

 Email any questions or comments to raphael (dot) geddert (at) duke (dot) edu